 The sea state is composed of ocean waves at various frequencies and propagation directions.
 The nonlinear interaction between nearly equal-frequency ocean waves traveling in nearly opposite directions is equivalent to a vertical random pressure applied to the ocean surface (Longuet-Higgins, 1950; Hasselmann, 1963), so that microseisms are generated.
 Figure 3(a) shows a global map of average Power Spectral Density (PSD) of the equivalent surface pressure for a seismic period of 6.2 s, during the northern winter months of 2008.
-The hindcast PSD data are simulated by Ardhuin et al. (2011) and Rascle & Ardhuin (2013), based on the microseism excitation theory of Longuet-Higgins (1950) and Hasselmann (1963).
 The most energetic microseism excitations occur in the northern Atlantic south of Greenland and Iceland (near LAPNET), and in the northern Pacific between Japan and Alaska (near FNET).
 Figure 3(b) shows the map for the austral winter months, with the strongest excitations occurring between NZ and Antarctic (near GEONET).
 The seasonal pattern of oceanic microseism excitations results from the same pattern of global wave climate (Figs 3e-f).
 The seasonal pattern of the $P{\rm dmc}$ strength agrees with that of the microseism excitation and wave climate in the effective source region south of NZ.

 We compute the correlation coefficient (denoted as r) between the $P{\rm dmc}$ strength and the source PSDs at each grid point, and thereby obtain a global correlation map (Fig. 3c).
 The largest r value for $P{\rm dmc}$ and source PSD arises at [47°S, 177°E] in the effective source region (E in Fig. 3c).
 The corresponding time series of daily source PSDs is plotted in Fig. 4, in parallel with the $P{\rm dmc}$ strength.
 Large peaks in the $P{\rm dmc}$ series have good correspondence with large peaks in the source PSD series.
 From Fig. 3(c), one can observe a broad region of positive r values (red colors; roughly, south Atlantic, south Pacific, and Indian ocean).
 However, the positive correlation does not imply a causality between the $P{\rm dmc}$ phase and the sources outside the effective region E. We ascribe the apparent positive correlation to the spatial correlation of the time-varying microseism excitation.
 As shown in Fig. 3(d), the source at [47°S, 177°E] in region E exhibits a similar pattern of apparent correlations with global sources as in Fig. 3(c).
-Despite the microseism excitations at varying locations are independent (Hasselmann, 1963), we note that the independence refers only to the phase information.
+It has been known that the microseism excitations at varying locations are independent (Hasselmann, 1963).
+However, we note that the independence refers only to the phase information.
 The time variations of microseism source power are spatially associated.
 That is not surprising since the interacting ocean waves that excite microseisms could be driven by the same storms and swells can propagate freely over thousands of kilometers away (Ardhuin et al., 2009).
 We also notice there are high-r regions that may not be fully explained by the spatial association.
 These regions are characterized by low intensity of microseism excitations in Figs 3(a-b).
 A striking example is around [12°N, 88°E] in the Bay of Bengal (F in Fig. 3c).
-From Fig. 4, it can be seen that the source PSD series for [12°N, 88°E] is dominated by a single peak around May 1^{st} , coincident with the largest P{dmc} peak.
-This coincidence leads to a high value of correlation coefficient.
-However, the Bay of Bengal is far away from the FNET-LAPNET great circle, which is inconsistent with the source imaging shown later in Fig. 5.
-Thus, the high correlation is spurious and does not imply a causality relationship between the microseism sources in the Bay of Bengal and the $P{\rm dmc}$ signals.
-Figures 3(g-h) show the correlation maps for h_s , which will be discussed later.
+From Fig. 4, it can be seen that the source PSD series for [12°N, 88°E] is dominated by a single peak around May 1st, coincident with the largest $P{\rm dmc}$ peak.
+This coincidence leads to a fake high correlation.
+Figures 3(g-h) show the correlation maps for $h_s$ , which will be discussed later.